-For a complete list of the ports you must open for a specific Oracle Fusion Middleware enterprise deployment topology, see the chapter that describes the topology you want to implement, or refer to the Enterprise Deployment Workbook for the topology you are implement.
-For more information, see Using the Enterprise Deployment Workbook .
+For a complete list of the ports that you must open for a specific Oracle Fusion Middleware enterprise deployment topology, see the chapter that describes the topology that you want to implement, or refer to the Enterprise Deployment Workbook for the topology that you want to implement.
+See Using the Enterprise Deployment Workbook.

 The enterprise deployment topology consists of the following high-level elements:

-A hardware load balancer that routes requests from the Internet to the Web servers in the Web tier.
-It also routes requests from internal clients or other components that are performing internal invocations within the corporate network.
+A hardware load balancer that routes requests from the Internet to the web servers in the web tier.
+It also routes requests from internal clients or other components that perform internal invocations within the corporate network.

-The Web server instances are configured to authenticate users (via an external identity store and a single sign-on server) and then route the HTTP requests to the Oracle Fusion Middleware products and components running in the Application tier.
+The web server instances are configured to authenticate users (through an external identity store and a single sign-on server) and then route the HTTP requests to the Oracle Fusion Middleware products and components that are running in the Application tier.

-The Web server instances also host static Web content that does not require application logic to be delivered.
-Placing such content in the Web tier reduces the overhead on the application servers and eliminates unnecessary network activity.
+The web server instances also host static web content that does not require the application logic to be delivered.
+Placing such content in the web tier reduces the overhead on the application servers and eliminates unnecessary network activity.